 “To be honest, being an engineer at Georgia Tech and also being heavily involved in the arts is not an easy task,” said Danielle Mathis in a recent interview.
 “You have to make time for the things you love.”

-A fourth-year student in the Stewart School of Industrial & Systems Engineering (ISyE), Mathis is passionate about the arts.
+A fourth-year student in the Stewart School of Industrial and Systems Engineering (ISyE), Mathis is passionate about the arts.
 She began singing in her Macon, Georgia church choir at the age of three, completed a finishing school program for singing, modeling, and acting in grade school, and attended an International Baccalaureate fine arts school throughout high school.

 When it came time to apply for college, Mathis was familiar with Tech because her father is a mechanical engineering alumnus of Georgia Tech.
 In addition to the family connection, Mathis was interested in Tech because of its Midtown Atlanta location and the proximity to great music.
 “When I was a freshman and had a lab report due, right after turning in that lab report, I would go to a concert,” she remembered.
 “You have so many opportunities to engage in the arts.
 I love Atlanta and all the opportunities it allows me to have.”